kataw/kataw/test/__snapshot__/parser/statements/if/gen/if_triple/async_try_while_x007b_catch_x007d.md

         }
     ],
     "isModule": false,
-    "text": "if if if async try while { catch }", "fileName": "__root__",
+    "source": "if if if async try while { catch }", "fileName": "__root__",
     "flags": 0,
     "start": 0,